-NOTE: A review panel of the Sound Peer Group Executive Committee shall review all entries and petitions to determine eligibility.
+A review panel of the Sound Peer Group Executive Committee shall review all entries and petitions to determine eligibility.
+There is no guarantee that all entrants listed will be approved by the Peer Group Executive Committee, regardless of past rulings.
 At the point of nominations, the Sound Peer Group Executive Committee will ONLY consider omissions of production mixers and re-recording mixers.